bates64/star-rod-c/README.md

 }
 ```

-Running `MOD_DIR=/path/to/mod make -C star-rod-c` will compile all `globals/patch/*.c` files to a `*.patch` file in the same directory. `make` won't recompile files that haven't been modified since the last time it was run.
+Running `make -C star-rod-c` will compile all `globals/patch/*.c` files to a `*.patch` file in the same directory. `make` won't recompile files that haven't been modified since the last time it was run.